Throats cut and thrown like rubbish: Disturbing new footage from a slaughterhouse approved by the Australian Government’s live export scheme…

 While a few breaches of Australian regulations are clear, the fully conscious slaughter that causes the most suffering to the animals, is allowed under Australia’s live export rules.

 The distressing footage from inside this Australian government approved slaughterhouse wasn’t the only evidence of animal cruelty documented by our investigators.
 In 40+ degree heat, frightened Australian sheep were being manhandled and shoved into car boots and being sold for private slaughter — in blatant breach of Australia’s live export regulations.

 It’s been ten years since regulations were introduced to ban some of the worst cruelty of live export.
 Every year since, Animals Australia has documented exporters breaking these rules.

 Despite thousands of animals suffering as a result, not one live export company has had their license suspended.
 In fact, the exporter at the center of these latest allegations — Livestock Shipping Services — is a repeat offender.

 When we exposed shocking footage of the routine conditions on board live export ships in 2018, Federal Labor committed to at least end the live export of sheep from Australia.
-With a Federal election to happen in 2022, it’s time to remind them of — and hold them to — that commitment.
+With the Labor Party winning the 2022 federal election it’s time to hold them to that commitment.